EasyCorp/EasyAdminBundle/Resources/doc/advanced-tutorials/customizing-admin-controller.md

 ### Tweak All Entities Before Persisting/Updating/Removing Them

-`AdminController` also defines three similar but generic methods to allow you tweak all the entities of the backend in a single method:
+`AdminController` also defines three similar but generic methods to allow tweaking all the entities of the backend in a single method:

 ```php
 public function prePersistEntity($entity) { ... }